About this journal

 The journal is committed to research integrity and ethical publications.

 The journal is supported by the newDemocracy Foundation, the Deliberative Democracy Consortium and the International Association for Public Participation.
-It is hosted at the Centre for Deliberative Democracy and Global Governance at the University of Canberra, Australia and published by University of Westminster Press.
+It is hosted at the Centre for Deliberative Democracy at the University of Canberra, Australia and published by University of Westminster Press, London, United Kingdom.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 It operates on a 'diamond' open access free to publish, free to read model meaning there are no Author Processing Charges (APCs) payable and content is accessible to anyone with an internet connection anywhere in the world.
 This approach complies with the University of Westminster Press's commitment to non-profit, mission-driven, ethical open access.